 Medicine Work Experience: A&E (Accident & Emergency)

-Most doctors with students shadowing them are very good at explaining what they are doing as they are going round talking to and treating patients.
+Most doctors with students shadowing them are very good at explaining what they are doing as they are going along talking to and treating patients.
 But do ask questions, this is the best way to learn and also explore if this career is for you.

 We recommend this for all work experience as it will help you reflect on what you have seen and learnt from your time.
-This is also particularly relevant for placements in A&E where you may see traumatic scenes.
+This is also particularly relevant for A&E work experience where you may see traumatic scenes.
 Therefore, it is important that you process what you have seen.
 This will also assist you in writing your personal statement and when preparing for interviews in remembering what you saw and learnt.